gobeyondidentity/developer-docs/docs/sdks/flutter-sdk/integrate-with-auth0.md

     // Exchange the authorization code for an id_token using Auth0's token endpoint.
 });

-Future<void> selectCredentialId(Function(String) callback) async {
+Future<void> selectPasskeyId(Function(String) callback) async {
-  // Where you can perform some logic here to select a credential, or
+  // Where you can perform some logic here to select a passkey, or
-  // present UI to a user to enable them to select a credential.
+  // present UI to a user to enable them to select a passkey.
 }
 ```